Apoorv-DTU/breakout-clone/README.md

 A simple breakout clone written in python using pygame

-To build, simply run:
+To play, simply run:

-  python main.py
+  > python main.py

 Tested with 2.7.6 on:
 	Windows 8 64-bit,